-In 2018 he performs extensively through the UK and Europe, for Mälmo Contemporary Music Festival (Sweden), Klang Festival (Denmark), Podium Festival in Esslingen, and Darmstadt Summer Course and Festival (Germany), Huddersfield Contemporary Music Festival, the inaugural Bristol Keyboard Festival, Turner Contemporary Festival, Bangor Music Festival, St John’s Smith Square, Nonclassical and The NVA’s All Your Bass videogame music festival (UK).
-He also performs at the CUBE in Graz, Austria and for the Societé de musique contemporaine in Lausanne.
-In Australia, Kanga performs with multi-awardwinning composer and violist Brett Dean for Extended Play at Sydney’s City Recital Hall; for M LIVE! at Monash Academy of Performing Arts Piano series, Ensemble Offspring (including a children’s show in association with ABC Classic FM), and Australian Music Days.
+In 2018 Kanga toured extensively through the UK and Europe, for Mälmo Contemporary Music Festival (Sweden), Klang Festival (Denmark), Podium Festival in Esslingen, and Darmstadt Summer Course and Festival (Germany), Huddersfield Contemporary Music Festival, Bristol Keyboard Festival, Turner Contemporary Festival, Bangor Music Festival, St John’s Smith Square, Nonclassical and The NVA’s All Your Bass videogame music festival (UK).
+He also performed at the CUBE in Graz, Austria and for the Societé de musique contemporaine in Lausanne with Marsyas Trio.
+In Australia, Kanga performed with multi-awardwinning composer and violist Brett Dean for Extended Play at Sydney’s City Recital Hall; for M LIVE! at Monash Academy of Performing Arts Piano series, Ensemble Offspring (including a children’s show in association with ABC Classic FM), and Australian Music Days.

 Other recent highlights include the London Contemporary Music and Cheltenham Music Festival, Waterloo Festival, Four Winds and TURA Totally Huge New Music Festival, Brett Dean’s Carriageworks series with Sydney Symphony Orchestra, and for Queensland Symphony Orchestra’s Journey Through The Cosmos series with Prof. Brian Cox.
 He has performed for Sydney Chamber Opera for Sydney Festival and Carriageworks including Mary Finsterer’s Biographica, Pierre Audi’s Passion and Romitelli’s An index of metals and; the world premiere of Elliot Gyger’s piano concerto, From Joyous Leaves, with Arcko Symphonic Ensemble in celebration of Nigel Butterley (broadcast on ABC Classic FM), along with several performances with Ensemble Offspring.
 In 2013 he premiered the solo piano work, Intimations of Luminous Clarity by Param Vir for the BBC Proms.